jn72994/BAD-OS/docs/information-architecture.md

 # BAD OS Information Architecture

+## Enterprise Operating Model & Information Structure

+---

-## Purpose
+# Purpose

-This document defines the logical organization of BAD OS.
+This document defines the logical organization, information ownership, and architectural structure of BAD OS.

-Before any module is developed, it should first be defined here.
-This ensures every feature has a clear purpose, ownership, and relationship to the rest of the operating system.
+Before any module, workflow, or feature is developed, it should first be defined within this framework.
+This ensures every capability has a clear purpose, ownership, relationship to other systems, and alignment with the overall BAD OS vision.

+---

+# Architectural Principles

-### Single Source of Truth
+## Single Source of Truth

 Every official business record has one authoritative home within BAD OS.

-Other modules may reference, relate to, or display that record, but ownership remains with its primary module.
+Other modules may reference, relate to, display, or act upon that information, but ownership remains with its primary module.

 This ensures consistency, eliminates duplication, simplifies permissions, and preserves data integrity across the operating system.

+---

-### Entity-Centered Architecture
+## Entity-Centered Architecture

 Every significant record, workflow, and relationship within BAD OS should be associated with one or more entities whenever appropriate.